KeerthiKuthati/TestDemo/FeedUpdatesDetails.md

 #Insert Lastbloack Pic

-### A card is sent to Demo Test group each time flow is triggered by RSS feed updates
+### A card is sent to group each time flow is triggered by RSS feed updates

 #Insert Final Pic